 Toasters have been an integral part of American kitchens for decades.
 They’re perfect for quick grab-and-go meals, and with the advent of four-slice toasters, you no longer have to stand around waiting for someone else’s toast to finish before you can start yours.

 Finding a four-slice toaster that’s easy to use and gives you that perfect golden brown every time requires a bit of research.
-Fortunately, BestReviews is here to help.
-You can check out our top products or keep reading our shopping guide to learn what makes a good four-slice toaster stand out from the rest.

 The first thing to ask yourself is whether you actually need a four-slice toaster.
 You may want to consider it if you live in a large household and your toaster sees a lot of use.
 It can be a big timesaver because you make double the amount of toast at once, so there’s less waiting.